 In 1994, “Jazzmatazz” was held at the Sioux Falls Canary Stadium with over 3,000 people in attendance.
 It was in 1996 when the annual festival was named JazzFest and was held at Yankton Trail Pak, where it continues to be held today.
 In 2000, JazzFest was extended to two days and was extended again in 2009 to three days.
+In 2018, JazzFest became a two day festival again.
 Approximately 8,000 people attended in 1996 and the festival has grown ever since.
 JazzFest had record attendance in 2012 and 2013 when over 125,000 attended the festival over the course of three days both years.

 Though JazzFest started as the focal point of the organization, SFJB extended its programming to include weekly jam sessions and concerts at various venues throughout the community.
 In 1999, SFJB formed the annual Concert Series, which is comprised of five concerts.
 These concerts run from the fall through the spring of the following year, giving jazz and blues fans live concerts throughout the year.

 SFJB has continued to expand their outreach by educating people of all ages about jazz and blues.
 Starting in 1999, educational activities included educational workshops, master classes, pre-concert presentations, and Q&A with performing artists.
 In 2000, SFJB began the All City Jazz Ensemble, which started with middle school students and expanded to high school students shortly after.